 “These encouraging figures show that the University of Bremen has an attractive and contemporary portfolio of courses for prospective students,” states Jutta Günther, President of the University of Bremen.
 “This includes not only established degree programs such as Law, Business Studies, and teacher training, but also innovative new courses in the fields of AI and sustainability.”

 The most undergraduate enrollments were in Law, Business Administration, and Computer Science as well as teacher training programs.
-Most of the first-year master's students enrolled in the Transnational Law program at the Hanse Law School, in Business Administration, and Computer Science programs.
+Most of the first-year master's students enrolled in the Transnational Law program, in Business Administration, and Computer Science programs.

 New Degree Programs in English Are Popular